 Degradation of soil and water quality will probably continue if current irrigation practices are maintained.
 Soil and water quality in the entire basin will be negatively affected.
 Modeling results show that the middle stream area will endure the most notable degradation of soil and water quality.
 Figures 10 and 11 plot the average salt concentration in field drainage and soil salinity in cotton fields under BAS and an alternative scenario (to be described later).
-From the base year to the last year of the modeling period, the average salt concentration in field drainage will increase from 2.0 g/l to 3.5 g/l, and the average soil salinity in a middle stream area cotton field will increase from 0.7 to1.3 dS/m (dS/m stands for deci-Siemens of electrical conductivity per meter of water).
-A larger increase rate is found in later years of the time horizon for both soil and water salinity.
+From the base year to the last year of the modeling period, the average salt concentration in field drainage soil salinity in a middle stream area cotton field will increase from 2.0 g/l to 3.5 g/l, and the average soil salinity in a middle stream area cotton field will increase from 0.7 to1.3 mmhos/cm (expressed as electric conductivity).
+A karger increase rate is found in later years of the time horizon for both soil and water salinity.